systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 * `sort-key` is a short string used for sorting entries on display.
 This should typically be initialized from the `IMAGE_ID=` or `ID=` fields of [os-release](https://www.freedesktop.org/software/systemd/man/os-release.html), possibly with an additional suffix.
 This field is optional.
-If set, it is used as primary sorting key for the entries on display (lexicographically increasing).
-It does not have to be unique (and usually is not).
-If non-unique the the `machine-id` (lexicographically increasing) and `version` (lexicographically decreasing, i.e. newest version first) fields described above are used as secondary/ternary sorting keys.
-If this field is not set entries are typically sorted by the `.conf` file name of the entry.

   Example: `sort-key fedora`